aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_05_PIM.md

 1. On the **Access review details** blade, in the **Manage** section, click on **Results**.
 Note that aaduser2 is listed as having access to this role.

     ![image](../images/az-500-lab5-7.png)

+     >**Note**: You may need to wait for few minutes and refresh the page to see the entry.

 1. Click on **view** on **aaduser2** line to view a detailed audit log with entries representing PIM activities that involve that user.